ibm-cloud-docs/citrix-daas/order-more-storage-vmware.md

 {:important: .important}
 {:note: .note}
 {:table: .aria-labeledby="caption"}
+{: deprecated: .deprecated}

 # Ordering more NFS storage on your bare metal servers for VMware
 {: #order-storage-bm-vmware}

+{{site.data.keyword.cvad_full}} Classic automation is deprecated.
+As of 12-4-23, you can't create new classic instances with automation.
+{: deprecated}

 When you add or delete a service or infrastructure component, you must wait until the modification is complete before you can add or delete another service or infrastructure component.
 {: note}

-You can add more storage on your {{site.data.keyword.cvad_full}} bare metal servers as a separate mount point for any operational reasons.
+You can add more storage on your bare metal servers as a separate mount point for any operational reasons.

 1. Navigate to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VMware > Resources**.
 2. Select your vCenter Instance.